 In 2017 many of the recommendations from this discussion were implemented in the test procedure and test plan document, leading to the present version of the test plan.

-Brief overview of tests and outline of the report
+Brief overview of tests

 The computational procedure for wave overtopping at dikes can be rather complex, largely depending on the complexity of the dike features (transitions in slope and roughness).
 The procedure in general includes many transitions ('if' statements) and in many cases iterations and/or interpolations are required.
 It is therefore hard to cover all computational possibilities in a test procedure.
 The present procedure aims at covering many of them, including the more likely possibilities.

+Present clusters of tests

-The test procedure consists of the following clusters of tests:
+The present test procedure consists of the following clusters of tests:

 General tests: Basic I/O tests including tests on input validation and error message delivery